European spacecraft on way to Jupiter and its icy moons

 Europa is especially attractive to scientists hunting for signs of life beyond Earth.
 Juice will keep its Europa encounters to a minimum, however, because of the intense radiation there so close to Jupiter.

-Juice’s sensitive electronics are encased in lead to protect against radiation.
-The 14,000-pound (6,350-kilogram) spacecraft also is wrapped with thermal blankets — temperatures near Jupiter hover around minus 380 degrees Fahrenheit (minus 230 degrees Celsius).
-And its solar panels stretch 88 feet (27 meters) tip to tip to soak in as much sunlight that far from the sun.
+Juice's sensitive electronics are encased in lead to protect against radiation.
+The 14,000-pound spacecraft also is wrapped with thermal blankets — temperatures near Jupiter hover around minus 380 degrees Fahrenheit.
+Its solar panels stretch 88 feet tip to tip to soak in as much sunlight as it can that far from the sun.

-Late next year, NASA will send an even more heavily shielded spacecraft to Jupiter, the long-awaited Europa Clipper, which will beat Juice to Jupiter by more than a year because it will launch on SpaceX’s mightier rocket.
+Late next year, NASA will send an even more heavily shielded spacecraft to Jupiter, the long-awaited Europa Clipper, which will beat Juice to Jupiter by more than a year.
 The two spacecraft will team up to study Europa like never before.

 NASA has long dominated exploration at Jupiter, beginning with flybys in the 1970s by the twin Pioneers and then Voyagers.
 Only one spacecraft remains humming at Jupiter: NASA's Juno, which just logged its 50th orbit since 2016.